scratchfoundation/scratch-gui/README.md

 2. From the top level of each repository (such as `scratch-www`) that depends on `scratch-gui`:
     1. Make sure you have run `npm install`
     2. Run `npm link scratch-gui`
-    3. Build or run the repositoriy
+    3. Build or run the repository

 #### Using `npm run watch`